KHS-Robotics/pi_h264/README.md

 wget http://www.deb-multimedia.org/pool/main/d/deb-multimedia-keyring/deb-multimedia-keyring_2016.8.1_all.deb
 sudo dpkg -i deb-multimedia-keyring_2016.8.1_all.deb rm deb-multimedia-keyring_2016.8.1_all.deb
+sudo apt-get update

-sudo apt-get update # run this if you don't have ffmpeg installed sudo apt-get install --only-upgrade -y ffmpeg # run this if you already have ffmpeg installed
+sudo apt-get install -y ffmpeg # run this if you don't have ffmpeg installed sudo apt-get install --only-upgrade -y ffmpeg # run this if you already have ffmpeg installed

 ffmpeg -version